-Residents must promptly dispose of waste from litter boxes and must maintain litter boxes in a sanitary manner.
-Litter must be cleaned daily and changed at least weekly.
+Pet owners must promptly dispose of waste from litter boxes and must maintain litter boxes in a sanitary manner.

 Litter shall not be disposed of by being flushed through a toilet.

 Litter boxes shall be kept inside the resident's dwelling unit.